Print late-stage information directly onto your primary and secondary packaging - quickly, reliably and at the right price point.

-Thermal Inkjet (TIJ) technology is a modern solution that delivers high-resolution, high- speed coding directly to your production line.
-The compact units are maintenance-free and require minimal downtime due to their interchangeable ink cartridges.
-This also contributes towards their reputation of a clean, mess-free printer.
+Thermal Inkjet (TIJ) technology is a modern solution that delivers high-resolution, high-speed coding.
+The compact units are mess and maintenance-free and require minimal downtime, due to their interchangeable ink cartridges.

 Crisp, clear prints

-For reliable, large area printing onto both primary and secondary packaging, the Rotech range of Seiko printers offer the ideal solution.
-These innovative systems allow for information previously carried on a label to be printed directly onto any porous surface.
+These innovative systems allow for information previously carried on a label to be printed directly onto any porous surface, particularly outer cases and boxes.

 As a result, you save costs on consumables, printing, and the need for an application system.
 With the ability to print a barcode to the required standard, the savings of direct box printing are substantial.